lucamaiano/lungsystem/README.md

 The visualization was developed with Flask.
 Once that a user creates an account, he/she can explore the data throw three main components.
 The first component exposes the data through some plots developed with Ploty.
 The second component is a table, that retrieves the data of the last 100 measurements from the database and print them.
 The third and last component is a chatbot assistant developed using Dialogflow.

-To run it locally, open the terminal and run the following commands (on Mac OS!):
+To run it locally, open the terminal and run the following commands (on Mac OS and Linux!):

 ```
 cd Desktop